-The “deviant of the day” in the media has been more than troubling.
-The part that people have quickly forgotten about is how the behavior of many of these people was an “open secret” — an oxymoron if there ever was one.
+The “deviant of the day” in the media has been more than troubling on its own.
+The part that people have quickly forgotten is that the behavior of many of these people was an “open secret” — an oxymoron if there ever was one.
 Even to the point that jokes were made on television shows.
 The lurid history of politicians was no secret either.

 Yet for years, people laughed and looked the other way.
 There should be moral outrage of this, but there has been little.

 While the swamp is draining, the dropping water has revealed a festering cancer underneath.
 A cancer of bankrupt mindsets and philosophies in which people don’t think twice on the nature of their behavior.
 When these people find themselves in a position of power, are the results shocking?

 Indicative of this are some of the responses of those who were outed for their abuse of women.
 Richard Dreyfuss blamed other men when he was taken to task for past actions.
 One of his statements went like this: “Since then I have had to redefine what it means to be a man, and an ethical man.
 I think every man on Earth has or will have to grapple with this question.”

 No, not “every man.”
 Many, if not most men, are raised to be “an ethical man” and know “what it means to be a man.”